elprans/bigdata/README.rst

 The script currently uses a separate multiprocessing.Process() to read the zip files in and parse lines into records.
 The rationale here is to attempt to remove this overhead from the test script.
-However, it's not clear that this helps, as sending the records over a multiprocessing.Queue() still involves that the records are pickled/unpickled over a pipe, which still takes up CPU work on the consumer side.
+However, while this runs there is still overhead, as sending the records over a multiprocessing.Queue() still involves that the records are pickled/unpickled over a pipe, which still takes up CPU work on the consumer side.
+The test run generally reaches a point where the second process completes its work and has filled the queue;
+at that point you can see the database processing job get a little bit faster, and this is where we can most plainly see how fast the approach can get.

 Transactions / Executemany
 ==========================